varung1999/Covid-Symptoms-Prediction-Using-Android-Application/README.md

-# Symptom monitoring app

-## functionalitites implemented:
-- Heart Rate Monitor
-- Respiration Monitor
-- DB which stores the above along with commom cold symptoms rating
+This Android Application calculates Heart Rate per minute, respiratory rate per minute and stores the symptoms with their respective severity in the database.